Plot Survival Time Quantiles as a Function of a Continuous Variable

 A single character string specifying the time-to-event variable.
 Needs to be a valid column name of a numeric variable in

-.- status
+data.- status

 A single character string specifying the status variable, indicating if a person has experienced an event or not.
 Needs to be a valid column name of a numeric or logical variable in

-.- variable
+data.- variable

 A single character string specifying the continuous variable of interest, for which the survival curves should be estimated.
 This variable has to be contained in the

-that is supplied to thedata
+data.framethat is supplied to thedataargument.- group

 An optional single character string specifying a factor variable in

-.
+data.
 When used, the plot is created conditional on this factor variable, meaning that a facetted plot is produced with one facet for each level of the factor variable.
-Seecurve_cont
+Seecurve_contfor a detailed description of the estimation strategy.
+Set toNULL(default) to use no grouping variable.- data

 A

-containing all required variables.- p
+data.framecontaining all required variables.- p

 A numeric vector containing the survival time quantiles of interest.
 For example, if the user is interested in plotting only the median survival time

-should be used.
+p=0.5should be used.
 When multiple values are supplied, one curve is drawn for each quantile.- model

 A model describing the time-to-event process (such as an